Mark33Mark/PWA_text_editor/README.md

 * This is JavaScript text editor that persists with or without an internet connection.
 It uses Progressive Web Application (PWA) technology to do this.
 A benefit of PWA is that the application can be installed as a free standing application without having to open your browser.

 * Other technologies used are IndexedDB, Express, Node-js and CodeMirror.

-The application is deployed on [Heroku: //jate-editor.herokuapp.com](https://jate-editor.herokuapp.com/).
+* The application was deployed on Heroku, however it is now moved to Netlify and refactored as a serverless app  [Netlify: //jate-editor.netlify.app](https://jate-editor.netlify.app).

 **Why this project?**